What We've Learnt From Arctic Monkeys' New Album

 The old Monkeys are gone forever

-It’s been on the cards for some time, but Arctic Monkeys have finally cut the ties to their debut.
+It’s been on the cards for some time, but Arctic Monkeys have finally cut the ties to their past.
 There’s still hints at the raucous days of WKDs and Tropical Reefs, but you really need to sniff them out.
 The album begins “I just wanted to be one of The Strokes, now look at the mess you’ve made me make” and, well, that kind of says it all.
 There’s only one guitar solo on TBHC, barely any choruses, and lyrical refrains like “So who ya gonna call?
 The martini police?”
 It’s a whole new landscape, baby.

 Turner has started looking at himself